 7. Creating a modern supply chain organization

 Managing the supply chain in discrete tiers is a dated process.
 Sophisticated data analyses have now enabled organizations to manage supply chains end-to-end.
 In industries like retail, this happens almost in real-time.
 A single leader can be responsible for such performance and deliver improvement projects across various tiers and carry out traditional functions like manufacturing, marketing, and procurement.
 Ensure that the supply-chain system merges operational excellence with a strong analytical capability and data-driven, multifunctional decision making.
 Set up analytical teams for supporting the decision making and identifying hidden opportunities and risks in unstructured data.
 Always ensure that your information technology function supports them with platforms and applications that facilitate collaboration as well as analytical decision making.

 8. Customer cash control

 While improving the profitability of customer relationships and orders, it’s important to measure order processing and to optimize the settlement of payments.
 You have to constantly measure whether the right product is delivered to the right place in the right quantity as desired by the client.
 Supply processes can be optimized to avoid expensive errors.
 Settling payments with clients is one factor which is equally important for saving costs.
 Reducing the time between orders and payment, resolving late payments, making a missing payment visible and invoicing them can greatly reduce costs.

 9. Set performance benchmarks for your company

 In order to realize the real improvements to a supply chain, it’s important that logistics experts and controllers work more closely together.
-In several companies, optimization of the supply chain management system is considered largely from the logistical point of view, sans looking into what could be the exact economic consequences of some of the decisions.
+In several companies, optimization of the supply chain management system is considered largely from the logistical point of view, sans looking into the exact economic consequences of some decisions.